What the study found

 Key points

-- It attributes the smoother flow to more senior decision makers being present on the clinical shop floor.
+- It attributes the smoother flow to more senior decision makers being present on the clinical shop floor for longer.

 Disclosure